 Dr. Cheng is the founding Editor-in-Chief of Horticulture Research (www.nature.com/hortres), the peer-reviewed, online, open-access professional journal, jointed published by nature Publishing Group and Nanjing Agricultural Universityin January, 2014.
 Dr. Cheng is also an Associate Editor for Plant Cell Tissue organ Culture and an Editorial member for Journal of Agricultural Biotechnology.
 Dr. Cheng served as a Consulting Editor for HortScience (2010-2013), and the guest-edited two special issues of Critical Review in Plant Sciences (one with Dr. G.A.Tuskan), and a special issue of PCTOC-J of Plant Biotechnology (with Dr. Schuyler Korban).
 Cheng also serves to the profession, university and community in various capacities.
 Dr. Cheng served as Dr. Cheng regularly reviews proposals for NSF, USDA, BARD, and manuscripts for various professional journals.

 Dr. Cheng was elected as a Fellow of American Society for Horticultural Sciences, and also a recipient for Forest Educator Award by the North Dakota Forest Service.

-In very limited spare time, Dr. Cheng enjoys diverse activities, including travel, exercise, reading, volunteering in local communities, and philanthropy.
+In very limited spare time, Dr. Cheng enjoys diverse activities, including travel, exercise, reading, volunteering in local communities.

 Max Cheng, has been called “Cheng” at Cornell in Ithaca, NY, “Zong-Ming’ at NDSU in Fargo, ND, and “Max” at UT in Knoxville.
 “Max”, not Maxwell, rather “Maximum”.